DonghyungKim/ETRI-Dual-Hand-Arm-Robot/README.md

 | `/wrist_camera_left_rgb`, `/wrist_camera_left_depth`, `/wrist_camera_right_rgb`, `/wrist_camera_right_depth` | RGB/Depth image of robot's wrist camera (Intel RealSense D455 from the Isaac Sim assets) |
 | `/tf_left_arm_tool`, `/tf_left_hand_root`, `/tf_right_arm_tool`, `/tf_right_hand_root` | Position and orientation of robot's tool frame/hand root frame with respect to base frame |

-Referring to the Stage panel in Isaac Sim, it has the following features:
+Referring to the Stage panel in Isaac Sim, key features here are as follows:
 - Please note that the robot in __etri_dualarm_ros2_ctr.usd__ is different from the robot in __etri_dualarm_prototype.usd__, as we have tuned various parameter values such as Joint Drive Gains through trial and error.
 - As seen in the ActionGraph, __etri_dualarm_ros2_ctr.usd__ not only utilizes Omnigraph nodes for ROS 2 message communication but also controls the robot's joint positions using the Articulation Controller.